10mm Auto: Dimensions

 The common rifling twist rate for this cartridge is 406.40 mm (1 in 16 inches), 6 grooves, Ø lands = 9.91 mm (.390 in), Ø grooves = 10.17 mm (.4005 in), and land width = 3.05 mm (.120 in).
 A large or small pistol primer is used.

-The Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives (C.I.P.; Permanent International Commission for the Proof of Small Arms) rulings indicate a maximum pressure of 230 MPa.
-In C.I.P. regulated countries, every pistol/cartridge combination is required to be proofed at 130% of this maximum C.I.P. pressure to certify for sale to consumers.
+The CIP rulings indicate a maximum pressure of 230 MPa.
+In CIP-regulated countries, every pistol/cartridge combination is required to be proofed at 130% of this maximum CIP pressure to certify for sale to consumers.

-The Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) maximum pressure limit for the 10mm Auto is set at 37500 psi.
+The SAAMI maximum pressure limit for the 10mm Auto is set at 37500 psi.

 Performance

-At mid-range potential, the 10mm Auto produces energy higher than an average mainstream .357 Magnum.
-The 10mm is slightly less powerful than the .357 Magnum with high-performing commercially-available ammunition, or hand-loaded .357 magnums, and well below standard .41 Magnum rounds.
+At mid-range potential, the 10mm Auto produces energy higher than average .357 Magnum loads.
+The 10mm is slightly less powerful than the .357 Magnum with high-performing commercially available ammunition, or hand-loaded .357 magnums, and below standard .41 Magnum rounds.
 The cartridge is considered to be high-velocity, giving it a less arcing flight path upon firing (also termed "flat-shooting") relative to other handgun cartridges.
-More powerful loadings can basically equal the highest performing .357 Magnum loads, and retain more kinetic energy at 100 yards than the .45 ACP has at the muzzle.
+More powerful loadings can equal the highest-performing .357 Magnum loads, and retain more kinetic energy at 100 yards than the .45 ACP has at the muzzle.

 The 10mm outperforms the .40 S&W by 150–300 ft/s for similar bullet weights when using available full-power loads, as opposed to the "10mm FBI" level loads still found in some ammunition catalogs.
 This result is due to the 10mm Auto's higher SAAMI pressure rating of 37500 psi, as opposed to 35000 psi for the .40 S&W, and the larger case capacity, which allows the use of heavier bullets and more smokeless powder.